magifranquesa/S2BAVG/README.md

 ✅ **Isolated environment** prevents conflicts with other projects.\
 ✅ **Easy installation** of geospatial dependencies via **conda-forge**.\
 ✅ **Cross-platform compatibility** for Windows, Linux, and macOS.

-This setup ensures a professional and reproducible workflow for generating burned area validation samples.
-Let us know if you need further modifications!